A medium-sized shrub, growing to 1 or 2 metres high, to 1 to 2 metres wide. It is often multi-stemmed.

 Hakeas are similar to species of Grevillea but are distinguished from them in having persistent, woody fruits.
 Those of grevilleas are not persistent and not woody.

-The fruit of Hakeas persist on the plant until burned in a bushfire or until the plant dies.
+The fruit of Hakea spp. generally persist on plants until burned in a bushfire or until the plant dies.
 The fruit then splits open to release two winged seeds.

 This species also has a lignotuber from which it can re-sprout after fire.